-§ 4.16 Parking
+§ 4.15 Parking

-- (A) A new single family dwelling must include two parking spaces. - (B) A new accessory dwelling unit must have one parking space.
+- (A) A new single-family dwelling must include at least two designated parking spaces. - (B) A new accessory dwelling unit must have at least one designated parking space. - (C) A new two-family dwelling must include at least three designated parking spaces.